 Connecting from MacOS/Linux

-- Open a terminal.
-Enter the following command, using your Michigan Tech account name:
+- Enter the following command, using your Michigan Tech account name:

 ssh accountname@guardian.it.mtu.edu